What is a blue card?

-The application for a blue card is submitted at the relevant embassy of the Czech Republic.
-Nationality is stipulated in the Decree of the Ministry of Interior No. 462/2008 Coll.
-Citizens of countries that are not stated in this Decree may submit a blue card application at any embassy of the CR.
+The application for an blue card is submitted at the relevant embassy of the Czech Republic in accordance with with Decree of the Ministry of Interior No. 429/2010 Coll., which defines exceptions from the obligation of a foreigner to apply for a visa or residence permit at the locally relevant embassy.
+Citizens of countries that are stated in this Decree may submit an blue card application at any embassy of the CR.

 Physicians, dentists, and pharmacists who have not acquired professional qualification in another EU member state and wish to practice their medical profession in the Czech Republic must successfully complete an approbation exam The same requirement also applies to the practice of a non-medical healthcare profession.

 For the submission of the application at the embassy, you will pay a fee of CZK 1,000 in the equivalent amount in the foreign currency.

 Your application will be delivered to the Department of Asylum and Migration Policy of the Ministry of the Interior, which will assess it and decide whether to grant it.